-Key Dates for the current year’s public examination timetable can be found here.
-Students should not book holidays during these times.
-Individual exam timetables for students appear on ‘SiD’ under Exams several weeks before the beginning of the examination period.
+Individual exam timetables for students will appear on ‘SiD’ under Exams several weeks before the beginning of the examination period.
 Candidates must read Instructions to Candidates before sitting their exams.
 Students should not book holidays during examination times.

 Mobile phones, iwatches, ipods and other electronic devices are not allowed on the candidate’s person in exam rooms whether switched on or off.
 We are obliged to report any candidate who is discovered with such a device on their person or whose device is activated in their bag when in the exam room; this includes alarm reminders.
 Any such incident will usually result in disqualification from that exam.

 Exams begin promptly at 9.00am and 1.30pm.
 Arrive early - if candidates are late, they may not be allowed to sit the exam.
 Candidates must produce a current College ID card and timetable to gain entry to the exam room.
 Your exam room and seat numbers are shown on your timetable on SiD and on your Individual Timetable issued before Easter.